Updated July 14, 2023

 Introduction of Non-Current Assets

-- They are used for the purpose of generating revenue.
+- They are used to generate revenue.
 These are normally not sold in the short term.
-Even if they are sold in the short term, the basic intention is not to earn profit but for other reasons like shifting of premises or mergers of business.
+Even if they are sold in the short term, the basic intention is not to earn profit but for other reasons like shifting premises or business mergers.

-- Since they are used for the long term, these help in accruing revenue for the entity, thus, the efficiency of many non-current assets is measured in respect of revenue generated or cost-saving.
+- Since they are used for the long term, this help accrues revenue for the entity.
+Thus, the efficiency of many non-current assets is measured regarding revenue generated or cost-saving.

 - Broadly, the non-current assets there are different non-current assets.
-The broad categories include tangible assets, intangible assets, capital work in progress, long term investments, deferred tax assets, long term advances, etc.
+The broad categories include tangible assets, intangible assets, capital work in progress, long-term investments, deferred tax assets, and long-term advances.

 - These are presented on the assets side of the balance sheet.
-If the operating expenses of the entity have increased substantially as compared to last year, there is a possible chance that the company has errored in treating capital expense as operating expense & hence, the operating may have increased in the current year.
+Suppose the entity’s operating expenses increased substantially compared to last year.
+In that case, there is a possible chance that the company has errored in treating capital expense as operating expense & hence, the operating may have increased in the current year.

-The formula for non-current assets depends on the type of non-current assets.
+The formula depends on the type of non-current assets.
 Thus, various formulae for non-current assets are as follows:

 |Tangible fixed assets||At the end of the year, Cost – Accumulated Depreciation|